 We use your information to provide products and services and to manage our business operations.
 Some examples include:

-We retain your information for as long as necessary to fulfill the purposes for which we collected the information or as required by law.
+We retain your information for as long as necessary to fulfil the purposes for which we collected the information or as required by law.
 We maintain a records retention and destruction program to destroy information when it is no longer needed or required.

-Vigo may monitor and record communications with you (such as telephone conversations and emails) for the purpose of quality assurance, training, fraud prevention and compliance.
+Vigo Software may monitor and record communications with you (such as telephone conversations and emails) for the purpose of quality assurance, training, fraud prevention and compliance.

 When you use Vigo Software website we may gather information about you through Internet access logs, cookies and other technical means.
 ‘Cookies’ are text files placed on your computer to collect Internet log information and user behaviour information.
 These are used to track website usage and monitor website activity and for other data processing reasons set out below.